AlanBlandon/Snake-Game/README.md

 > A snake game written in python that utilizes the pygame library.
 ## Contribution Guidelines
 ### Setup
 In order to contribute to this open source project repository, you must have Python installed (version 2.7 or higher).
 Once you have Python installed, install Pip for Python.
-The final step is to install Pygame.
+After that install Pygame.
 - Check your version of Python by entering the following in a terminal window/command-line or command prompt:
   ```
   python --version